 May 2, 2018

-If you are preparing to move from Czech Republic, maybe you’re thinking if is it possible to have an “eco-friendly" relocation?
+If you are preparing to move from The Czech Republic, maybe you’re thinking if it is possible to have an “eco-friendly" relocation?
 Because today we’re more conscious of our impact on the environment than ever before.

 If you're an environmentally-friendly conscience expat, you will keep in mind the resources and waste that comes with relocating that most people don't even consider.
 Don't worry, there is still time to be mindful of your environmental footprint and its impact.

 These five tips can help you to become an eco-friendly expat from the moment you decide to relocate.

 Once you know you’re relocating, decide what you want to take with you, what can be stored and what you can sell or donate.
 Label items with sticky notes so you can visualize what to get rid of, what you’ll be taking with you and what will be going into storage.
 Try to avoid purchasing new items and donate unnecessary items to a local charity.

 Use cartons and packaging material from recycled sources and minimize the use of oil-based products, such as bubble wrap, to protect your belongings.
 In addition to this, reuse the original packaging from your electronic items such as televisions, and only take items that you will be able to use in your destination.
 Electrical voltage regulations may differ at your destination, so be sure to check your devices.